ShweataNHegde/shweata-hegde-blog/content/posts/week-09/index.md

 During the weekend, I took interviews as a part of ELM.
 I've learnt so much more about games and sustainability initatives that exists already.
 Talking to as many people early on in the project helps in addressing some obvious but overlooked loopholes in the solution in the initial phase.
 However, it also confuses you because of conflicting opinions you hear.

 AND, most importantly, I went out to Delhi for the first time.
+I was supposed to go out with Arushi, but Arjun said he had time.
 This something I wrote on the Metro:

 ---
 Baby's Day Out, Delhi Edition.